BlockFinax-AFCFTA/base-hackathon/USER_GUIDE.md

 ---

-**Note**: This guide covers the main functionality of TradeChain.
-For detailed technical information or API documentation, please refer to the Technical Documentation or Developer Resources.
+**Note**: This guide covers the core functionality of the Blockfinax platform.
+For detailed technical information, API documentation, or enterprise integration guides, please refer to our comprehensive Technical Documentation or Developer Resources Portal available at developers.blockfinax.com.